AllianceSoftware/django-csvpermissions/README.md

 # Comment lines and blank lines will be ignored

+# The horizontal column alignment is just for readability:
+#  leading/trailing spaces will be stripped from each cell

 Publisher, library,       add,               yes,       yes, Publisher, library,       view,              no,        all, Publisher, library,       change,            no,        all,